breannashi/BreannaShi/index.md

 Analyzed and compared Microbiome, Mobilome (Mobile Genetic elements), and Resistome (Resistance Genes) data   from four studies of ruminants.
 Constructed Bayesian networks to establish correlations between the microbiome and the presence of resistance genes.

-- **Machine Learning and Chemistry:** National Renewable Energy Laboratory, 2021, Golden, CO.
+- **Machine Learning and Protienomics:** National Renewable Energy Laboratory, 2021, Golden, CO.
 Enhanced and Automated the Cryo-EM Protein Visualization pipeline using supervised learning techniques.
  Trained a convolution neural network on various contaminated and uncontaminated Cryo-EM images, deriving efficient and accurate parameters that correctly identify individual proteins in a Cryo-EM image.

+- **Bayesian Statistics and Bioinformatics:**  The Noyes lab, 2020-present, University of Minnesota, MN.
+Analyzed and compared Microbiome, Mobilome (Mobile Genetic elements), and Resistome (Resistance Genes) data   from four studies of ruminants.
+Constructed Bayesian networks to establish correlations between the microbiome and the presence of resistance genes.

 - **Bio-Mathematics:** Dr. Fazal Abbas’s  Applied Mathematics Research Group, 2019-2020, Stetson University, FL.
 Created three models to predict the effect of Methyl-Mercury on fresh-water fish in Florida, supporting the theory of toxin bioaccumulation in the Florida aquatic system.